badlogic/marioslab-site/site/posts/rendering-like-its-1996/blistering-fast-blits/index.bt.md

 Compiler returned: 0
 ```

-It managed to vectorize the inner loop of `r96_rect()` given our change via `rep stosd` (yes, that too is kinda vectorized).
+It managed to vectorize the inner loop of `r96_rect()` given our change.
+Though vectorization is a bit of a strong claim.
+It actually uses [`rep stosd`](https://faydoc.tripod.com/cpu/stosd.htm), an instruction as old as I am.
+In the year of our Thread Ripper Lord 2022, MSVC has many actually vectorized instructions at its disposal, but fails to use them here for some reason.

-But it still fails for the inner loops of `blit()` (reason `1300`) and `blit_keyed_opt2()` (reason `1100`):
+MSVC also still fails to vectorizer the inner loops of `blit()` (reason `1300`) and `blit_keyed_opt2()` (reason `1100`):

 * **1300**: Loop body contains little or no computation.
 * **1100**: Loop contains control flow—for example, "if" or "?:".

 To `1300` for `blit()`'s inner-loop I say: are you kidding me, MSVC?!
 Clang thinks `blit()` has a vectorization worthy inner loop, and the benchmark data indicates that it's right.
 MSVC just throws its hands up in the air and refuses to vectorize the loop.
-Lazy compiler!
+Lazy compiler bad!

 The `1100` indicates, that the MSVC auto-vectorizer is not very good, given that the conditional could be easily translated to a masking SIMD operation (also known as [if-conversion](https://llvm.org/docs/Vectorizers.html#if-conversion)).

 But Clang also fails to do that properly.
+Both compilers should feel bad.
+Especially Clang, since it claims it can auto-vectorize any conditional through its fancy if-conversion optimizer pass.

+I mean, it does auto-vectorize conditionals.
+It just does it badly.

 ### Throwing "engineering" at the wall

 Where to go from here?

 Like any self-respecting engineer, we're going to blindly throw some best guesses at the wall.
 But only after we've read [A Guide to Vectorization with Intel C++ Compilers](https://d3f8ykwhia686p.cloudfront.net/1live/intel/CompilerAutovectorizationGuide.pdf).

 While this is supposed to apply to Intel's compiler, some of the take-aways surely apply to the auto-vectorizers of MSVC, Clang, and GCC as well.
 These compilers sadly don't have great documentation on how to make their auto-vectorizers happy.

 Let's start by making a copy of `blit_keyed_opt2()` called `blit_keyed_opt3()`, and add a timing loop to `main()` in `11_blit_perf.c`.
 We change the loop in `blit_keyed_opt3()` to this: